adwiii/CSCI_420_Robotics_Fall_2025/labs/lab3.md

 Unlike topics that use a publish-subscribe architecture, services use a request-reply architecture.
 This interaction is defined by a pair of messages, one for the request and one for the reply.
 To declare this pair of messages, we need to build a service definition file.
 These service definition files are declared by us using ROS message types.
 Our service's request will be a boolean value from the `std_msgs` library that describes whether the pressure sensor should be zeroed.
 Our service reply is a float value from the `std_msgs` library that contains the current baseline pressure reading.

 Unlike topic messages, there are no class libraries for service types.
 This is because services are dynamic and build upon the existing ROS message types.
-Due to this, we need to 1) create the service definition file and 2) configure Catkin to build the service definition file.
+Due to this, we need to 1) create the service definition file and 2) configure ROS to build the service definition file.
 A similar process is done when you want to create custom message types used for topics.

 Service definition files are typically put in a directory called `srv`.